Steve

 Control

-be driven between speeds of 0 and +Input.
-In this case, Control I
+only be driven between speeds of 0 and +Input.
+In this case,

-could be used to achieve reverse, neutral gearing and low ratios,
+Control I could be used to achieve reverse, neutral gearing and

-while Control II could use to achieve low to high ratios.
-This
+low ratios, while Control II could use to achieve low to high

-could be implemented mechanically with a clutch designed to
+ratios.
+This could be implemented mechanically with a clutch

-external variable-speed device to produce both negative and
+requirement for the external variable-speed device to produce

-positive ratios.
-This could allow for a simpler mechanical product
+both negative and positive ratios.
+This could allow for a

 BRIEF DESCRIPTION OF THE DRAWINGS